 A robust framework exists for monitoring and escalation of issues and risks.
 If a material risk issue occurs, the EMEA Governance Guide for reporting and escalation of material issues and risks is followed.
 Business management is required to notify senior management, which includes the Company's management body, soon after determination.
-Risk management is responsible for supporting the business lines in achieving the following:
+Risk management is responsible for supporting the business lines in achieving the following objectives listed on the next page: